kprakobkit/kprakobkit.github.io/pages/2016-08-10-clojure-todo-2/index.md

                                :onClick #(remove-todo todo (fn [_] (put! delete @todo)))} "x")))))
 ```

 Each todo is responsible for rendering the details for each todo.
 Also take note that each todo receives the update and delete channels.
 One interesting functionality in the todo-component is that double clicking on the title changes the text field (span) into an input field.
 This is controlled by the value of `:editing` in the component's state.
 This is also very cool!
-The `onClick` handlers for the checkbox and delete buttons puts values on the update and delete channels, respectively.
+The `onClick` handlers for the checkbox and delete buttons put values on the update and delete channels, respectively.

 I've also abstracted all the interactions with the api, our server, into the actions.cljs file.